December 2, 2025

 Risk Considerations

 Each asset class has its own risk and return characteristics.
 The level of risk associated with a particular investment or asset class generally correlates with the level of return the investment or asset class might achieve.
 Stock markets, especially foreign markets, are volatile.
 Stock values may fluctuate in response to general economic and market conditions, the prospects of individual companies, and industry sectors.
-Investments that are concentrated in a specific sector or industry may be subject to a higher degree of market risk than investments that are more diversified.
-Technology and internet-related stocks, especially of smaller, less-seasoned companies, tend to be more volatile than the overall market.
+Bonds are subject to market, interest rate, price, credit/default, liquidity, inflation and other risks.
+Prices tend to be inversely affected by changes in interest rates.
+High yield (junk) bonds have lower credit ratings and are subject to greater risk of default and greater principal risk.
+Although Treasuries are considered free from credit risk they are subject to other types of risks.
+These risks include interest rate risk, which may cause the underlying value of the bond to fluctuate.

 An index is unmanaged and not available for direct investment.